EloySchultz/2023-Beun-LANCo/README.md

 # 6 Switch stuff
 The switches hang between the tables on two wooden beams.
-These are approx 25 cm in length and have a hole where a 3.5 mm 30mm screw goes.
+These beams are in a bag that is separated from the crew-area beams.
+They are approx 25 cm in length and have a hole where a 3.5 mm 30mm screw goes.
 One screw per rack ear is enough.

+# Doing Beun on the TesLAN
+Are you doing beun on the TesLAN?
+Here are some tips and tricks!

+1. Go to storage often to index what you have and what you need to buy.
+Please remember that things regularly break and despawn in storage.
+Hence, you should take the beun to a place where you can test it before the LAN.
+2. Bring the following tools to the LAN:
+- Soldering iron, tin, pliers, tweezers, desoldering wick
+- Stripping pliers
+- Lab PSU with over current protection - Please test all appliances before connecting them to a regular PSU.
+- Drill/screw machine with appropriate bits
+Having these tools is pretty much a requirement if you want to make stuff work.
+2. Put the following items on the beun budget if we do not have them in storage:
+- CR2032 batteries (for CMOsses)
+- Screws (3.5x30mm and 3.5x40mm)
+3. Communicate beforehand with the network wizards what your MAC adresses are and what IP adresses they will have on the LAN.
+This simplifies your life.
+They should put all beundevices on a separate VLAN, such that not everyone at the LAN can access the beun devices.